 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-36% of your time is spent in timetabled teaching and learning activity.
+36% of your time is spent in timetabled learning and teaching activity.

 We aim to provide feedback on assessments within 20 working days.

-This course is delivered by the School of Life Science in the Faculty of Science, Engineering and Computing.
+This course is delivered by the School of Life Sciences, Pharmacy and Chemistry.

 Postgraduate students may run or assist in lab sessions and may also contribute to the teaching of seminars under the supervision of the module leader.

 If you start your second year straight after Year 1, you will pay the same fee for both years.